ON THIS PAGE

 You need to have a decent understanding of JSON Paths.

-- Source Name - A unique name for this source.
+- Pipeline Name - A unique name for the Pipeline.

 - Url - The fully qualified URL endpoint for the REST API along with URL method (GET or POST).
 The endpoint must contain HTTP or HTTPS whichever applicable.